padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

     └── order.avsc
 ```

 Note that we do not have any Java code in the source directory.
-All we have is a set of Avro schema files, which we'll use to generate all the necessary Java code for ingesting data into Hazelcast.
-As an example, the `customer.asvc` schema file content is shown below.
+We start with a set of only Avro schema files and end with all the necessary Java code for ingesting data into Hazelcast.
+The following shows the `customer.asvc` schema file contents.

-**`customer.asvc` content:**
+**`customer.asvc`:**

 ```json
 {